Eyezallhazy/Django-model/README.md

 # Django-model

-# Creating a Django application with model called Post
+# Creating a Blog application with Django